lmk4824/digital-garden-jekyll-template/_notes/The Handmaid's Tale/Characters/Offred.md

 - Offred is our protagonist as well as our narrator
 - This is not her actual name, we are not told her true name however this is how she is referred to by the author
+	>"     This name is composed of a man's first name, Fred, and a prefix denoting "belonging to," so it is like "de" in French or "von" in German, or like the suffix -son in English last names such as Williamson.
+Within this name is concealed another possibility: "offered," denoting a religious offering or a victim offered for sacrifice.
+	>Why do we never learn the real name of the central character?
+I have often been asked.
+Because, I reply, so many people throughout history have had their names changed or have simply disappeared from view."
+	>\-authors notes, xiii

 - Offred is a [[Handmaids|Handmaid]]